peakphp/docs/docs/middlewares-and-handlers.md

 # Middlewares and Handlers

-Middlewares and handlers are essentials parts of your Applications stack.
-They job is to simply received a request, do stuff and in case of middlewares, call the next middlewares and handlers return a response whenever possible.
+Middlewares and handlers are essentials parts of Peak Applications stack.
+Their job is to simply received a request, do stuff and in case of a middleware, call the next middleware and for handler, return a response whenever possible.
 They are also fully compatible on [PSR-15: HTTP Server Request Handlers](https://www.php-fig.org/psr/psr-15/).

 ### Here a middleware example: